SPOILERS!!LEAVE!!SPOILERS!!YOU SHOULDN'T BE HERE ANYWAY!!SPOILERS!!SPOILERS!!LEAVE!!

 Oh yeah, the Glamour(1).
 Well, it is these characters' super-human abilities.
 Unfortunately, there's a lot of speculation about what it does, but nothing really about what it is.
 Supernatural?
 Alien mindreading?
 Evolution of a new Human species?
 It is a big, dark hole of unsupportable attainment from which the whole plot engine is fueled.
 Now, this is not a clichéd read.
 It steamrolls into a lot of dark corners most authors wouldn't go, like what some people would call deviant sex, even snuff sex.
 And, as I said before, making your so-called "good guys" pretty creepy and anti-social killers, it is hard to swallow back on the lack of morality guiding their conduct.
 But there maybe justification in the so-called subliminal messaging(2) when exploring anger/rage/lonliness/sadness.
 And if Alice can go down that unsubstantiated rabbit hole, I guess I can too.

-1) This is my own mental hashtag to identify action or attitudes that do not appear to have adequate or believable motivations behind them.
+1) Glamour.
+The archaic meaning lies around magic or enchantment, spells or witchery.
+This is my own mental hashtag to identify action or attitudes that do not appear to have adequate or believable motivations behind them in or out of our agreed-upon reality.
 It's a reference to Christopher Priest's 1984 novel, The Glamour, which is about people who are invisible.
 Not being recognized, they cannot be acknowledged, yet they can be heard.
 They have what is called the "Glamour".
 Problem is, who's talking?
 Especially when the author himself makes an appearance?